The Manage Database Fields Interface

 Open/Close the Field Editor

 At the far left of each field there is a chevron iconto open and close the field editor.
 When the field editor is open, all the parameters of that field may be edited.
 Closing the editor gives you a simple, compact display.
 At the top is the “Open/Close All” button…click that to set all the fields to open or closed.
+See below for more about editing an individual field.

 You can change the order of the fields by click-dragging the blue “up-down” icon and moving the field into a new position.